GCT Featured Articles

 Urban roads should feature natural landscapes nearby; thus increasing the positive environmental influence of nature on public health.
 Trees and green spaces serve to create healthier air by filtering urban pollutants, in addition to providing aesthetic value and numerous other benefits.

-Planting trees and other greenery in cities also cools urban environments (as well as other smart urban growth solutions like green and cool roofs), helping to reduce the heat island effect in cities.
+Planting trees and other greenery in cities also cool urban environments (as well as other smart urban growth solutions like green and cool roofs), helping to reduce the heat island effect in cities.

 Cities should also feature walkable city plans; city plans with green spaces, wide sidewalks, wide bike paths, and car-free or low-emissions zones in city centers (or at least timed road closures to cars in order to encourage walking, biking, and mass transit).